tencentyun/intlcloud-documents/doc_new/267_云直播_LVB/intl_en/Live Streaming Quiz_intl_en.md

 Both Tencent Cloud SDK and the cloud support inserting **questions** or **time synchronization signaling** into LVB streams to achieve perfect synchronization of sounds, images and question pop-ups.

-- **Ultra-low latency deviation at the viewer end** The latency correction technology supported by the [**speedy playback mode**](https://cloud.tencent.com/document/product/454/7880#.E5.8D.A1.E9.A1.BF.26amp.3B.E5.BB.B6.E8.BF.9F) in Tencent Cloud SDK can keep the latency deviation between viewers within 1 sec, thus ensuring that viewers answer questions synchronously.
+- **Ultra-low latency deviation at the viewer end** The latency correction technology supported by the speedy playback mode in Tencent Cloud SDK can keep the latency deviation between viewers within 1 sec, thus ensuring that viewers answer questions synchronously.

 - **Integration with WeChat Mini Programs**
-Tencent Cloud SDK is integrated within WeChat by default and made publicly available as a [&lt;live-player&gt;](https://cloud.tencent.com/document/product/454/12519)  tag.
+Tencent Cloud SDK is integrated within WeChat by default and made publicly available as a live-player  tag.
 Set the mode to live, and also set min-cache and max-cache to 1 to enable ultra-low latency in playback.

 ## Method Details
 ### NTP Time Synchronization